Toll Brothers (NYSE:TOL) Posts Earnings Results, Beats Estimates By $0.39 EPS

 Toll Brothers Dividend Announcement

 The company also recently disclosed a quarterly dividend, which was paid on Friday, October 20th.
-Stockholders of record on Friday, October 6th were given a dividend of $0.21 per share.
-The ex-dividend date was Thursday, October 5th.
-This represents a $0.84 annualized dividend and a dividend yield of 0.92%.
-Toll Brothers’s dividend payout ratio (DPR) is presently 6.04%.
+Shareholders of record on Friday, October 6th were given a $0.21 dividend.
+The ex-dividend date of this dividend was Thursday, October 5th.
+This represents a $0.84 dividend on an annualized basis and a dividend yield of 0.92%.
+Toll Brothers’s dividend payout ratio (DPR) is currently 6.04%.

 Institutional Investors Weigh In On Toll Brothers